Come Down Cat Review

 cat's safety being stuck on the roof in the dark.
 The difference between this story's structure and

 The Boy and the Toy is that the problem with the toy of the title surfaced about a third of the way into the book.

 Lucia Masciullo has provided a series of beautiful pastel illustrations to accompany the text.
-They complement the
+They complement the story well.

 Come Down Cat is recommended for children between 6-8 years of age.
 The fry reading graph indicates that the story is recommended

 Return from Come Down Cat Review to 1st Grade Books